-Balsamiq Mockups 3 has a dedicated area of the user interface for managing images, icons and other assets called the Assets view.
+Balsamiq Wireframes has a dedicated area of the user interface for managing images, icons and other assets called the Assets view.

 The Assets view shows all images and custom icons that have been added to your project.
-You can get to it by switching the navigator view to Assets.
+You can get to it via the View menu.